elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 ## Elixir WebRTC Dashboard

 While Chromium's `chrome://webrtc-internals` provides you with stats about PeerConnection in the browser, Elixir WebRTC has its [dashboard](https://github.com/elixir-webrtc/ex_webrtc_dashboard).
-It is an extension of [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard).
-It can be added with a few lines of code to your Phoenix project and it provides information about the PeerConnection state, ICE candidates, inbound and outbound RTP, etc. It is not as rich as the WebRTC internals but still may be very helpful when debugging.
+It is an extension of [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard) and can be added with a few lines of code to your Phoenix project.
+It provides information about the PeerConnection state, ICE candidates, inbound and outbound RTP, etc. It is not as rich as the WebRTC Internals but still may be very helpful when debugging.

 <video width="100%" controls muted autoplay loop>
   <source src="assets/dashboard.mp4" type="video/mp4">
 </video>

-We won't go through each of the sections - if you're familiar with WebRTC internals, you'll feel right at home in the dashboard.
+We won't go through each of the sections - if you're familiar with WebRTC Internals, you'll feel right at home in the Elixir WebRTC dashboard.

 ## Turning on logs in Chromium